knuckleswtf/scribe-docs/laravel/documenting/20-endpoint-metadata.md

 For easy navigation, endpoints in your API are organized by groups.
 You can add an endpoint to a group by using the `@group` annotation (or the `#[Group]` attribute), followed by the name of the group.

 :::tip
 A better option is often to set `@group`/`#[Group]` on the controller instead.
-This will add all endpoints in that controller to the group, and you can add a group description below the group name
+This will add all endpoints in that controller to the group, and you can add a group description below the group name.
 :::

 <AttributesTagsTabs>